dotCMS/core/hotfix_tracking.md

 160. https://github.com/dotCMS/core/issues/21811 : Limit of 250 Widgets and Forms in Content Selector Popup #21811
 161. https://github.com/dotCMS/core/issues/21249 : [Content] : Problems editing pages for Users with both FE and BE access #21249
 162. https://github.com/dotCMS/core/issues/21613 : URL Mapped content is not showing up in site search when using the include functionality #21613
+163. https://github.com/dotCMS/core/issues/21670 : #editContentlet macro does not work in the LTS release even though it does not have inline editing #21670